Enzymes for separation & filtration

 The problem with β-glucans and arabinoxylans

 β-glucans and arabinoxylans create high wort viscosity, which dramatically reduces the speed of mash filtration.
 They stick to filter aids and filter membranes.
 They also stick to starch molecules, making them less available for enzymatic degradation.
-That can result in a lower brewhouse yield or cause haze.
+That can result in lower brewhouse yield or cause haze.

 Which solution is the right one for you?